IBM/bee-travels-istio/README.md

    ```

 ### Deploy version 3 (data stored in a database in the cloud)
-> The following outlines specific steps to connect to a MongoDB database in the cloud, but the Bee Travels application also supports PostgreSQL, ClouchDB, and Cloudant.
+> The following outlines specific steps to connect to a MongoDB database in the cloud, but the Bee Travels application also supports PostgreSQL, CouchDB, and Cloudant.

 1. [Provision a MongoDB deployment in the cloud.](https://cloud.ibm.com/catalog/services/databases-for-mongodb)